Abudora-0/School_Admission_Portal/README.md

 ##  License

 This project is developed for **Academic purposes only** as part of the AICT Lab course.
-By University of Engineering and technology.
+By University of Engineering and technology(MAIN CAMPUS).

 ---